esrf-bliss/Lima-camera-slsdetector/doc/index.rst

 Prerequisite
 ````````````
 The slsDetectorsPackage-v2.3.x is needed by the SlsDetector LIMA plugin.
+In the compilation phase,
+the SLS_DETECTORS_DIR environment variable must point to the directory where the previous package
+is extracted; header files and shared libraries are used during compilation and linkage.
 In particular,
-the *libSlsDetector.so* and *libSlsReceiver.so* shared libraries must be reachable from the *LD_LIBRARY_PATH*.
+the *libSlsDetector.so* and *libSlsReceiver.so* shared libraries must be reachable both by the compiler
+and from the *LD_LIBRARY_PATH* during execution time, in order to run the SlsDetector plugin.

 In addition to that, a *configuration file*, containing the commands necessary to initialise both
 the *slsDetector" and *slsReceiver* instances, is required.